AirVLN/AirVLN/README.md

 }
 ```

 In addition, we have noticed that some scholars wish to apply the AerialVLN dataset and simulator to research areas beyond VLN.
 We fully welcome such endeavors!
-We also encourage you to contact [us](mailto:shubo.liu@mail.nwpu.edu.cn) and share the intended application areas of your research.
+We also encourage you to contact [us](#contact) and share the intended application areas of your research.

 ## ✉️ **Contact**
-Feel free to contact [Shubo LIU](mailto:shubo.liu@mail.nwpu.edu.cn) via email [shubo.liu@mail.nwpu.edu.cn](mailto:shubo.liu@mail.nwpu.edu.cn) for more support.
+Feel free to contact Shubo LIU via email [shubo.liu@mail.nwpu.edu.cn](mailto:shubo.liu@mail.nwpu.edu.cn) for more support (please also cc to the assistant email [omige@mail.nwpu.edu.cn](mailto:omige@mail.nwpu.edu.cn)).

 ## 🥰 **Acknowledgement**
 * We used a pretrained model from [Habitat](https://github.com/facebookresearch/habitat-lab).
 Thanks sincerely.